South Boston Massachusetts, USA Travel Guide

 Reduced traffic

-For navigating South Boston, combining the Red Line subway for longer distances with strolling or Bluebikes for local exploration is a superb strategy.
+For navigating South Boston, combining the Red Line subway for longer distances with strolling or Bluebikes for checking out the surroundings is a superb strategy.